Art Therapy for Trauma

 EMDR

-Evidence-based reprocessing of specific traumatic memories so they stop running the present.
+Evidence-based reprocessing of traumatic memories so they stop running the present.

 Art Therapy

-A non-verbal channel for what surfaces between sessions, and for memory that words can't carry.
+A non-verbal channel for unconscious material, and for memories that words can't carry.

 ↳ Together ↲